50 Shades of…Beer

 The Standard Reference Method is the finished beer and malt color measurement system adopted by the American Society of Brewing Chemists (ASBC) since 1950.
 This method uses a spectrophotometer to measure the absorption of a specific wavelength of light through 1 cm of beer.
 Other brewing agencies such as the European Brewing Convention have also converted to measuring light absorption as well.

 Let North Slope Chillers help you perfect your brew across the whole spectrum.
-Fermentation chillers from North Slope Chillers can keep your ingredients and equipment at optimal temperatures throughout the brewing process with very little effort.
+Portable fermentation chillers from North Slope Chillers can keep your ingredients and equipment at optimal temperatures throughout the brewing process with very little effort.